Canon 6D Mark II versus Sony A7R II

 The Canon EOS 6D Mark II and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in June 2017 and June 2015.
 The 6D Mark II is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 26 megapixel, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Canon 6D Mark II and the Sony A7R II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 6D Mark II and the Sony A7R II is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the A7R II is markedly lighter (18 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.